ConnorChoban/School_District_Analysis/README.md

 <img width="772" alt="Screen Shot 2022-07-10 at 2 34 46 AM" src="https://user-images.githubusercontent.com/99847786/178134113-56a9c29c-87d8-420a-8d30-70599324a75a.png">

 No noticeable differences here either.
+Here, Thomas High School falls into the 'Medium' size school category, the highest performing on average.

 ### Schools by Type